Brief History of Medieval Rome

 Wars for Power and Control Continue

-The Papal States are Formed
+The Papal State is Formed

 A great Roman leader named Pope Gregory I, emancipated Rome from the exarchs.
-With tremendous support by the people, soon the pope's rule became mightier than the imperial governors.
+With tremendous support by the people, soon the pope's rule became mightier than the imperial governors'.
 Many secular buildings became churches, and for 12 centuries, the papal elections would be the "main" event in Rome.

-Germany Attempts to Control Popes
+Germany Attempts to Control the Papacy

-In 800, Charlemagne was crowned as emperor of the West.
+In 800, Charlemagne was crowned emperor of the West.
 This clearly ended Byzantine powers over Rome, however, a new rivalry arose between emperors and popes.
 German kings began making visits to the city and tried to control the pope's influence in Rome.

-During the 10th century, Rome went through one conflict after another, and the papacy was continuously being attacked by others who wanted to rule their way.
+During the 10th century, Rome went through one conflict after another, and the papacy was continuously attacked by others who wanted to rule their way.

 During the 13th century, Rome began electing foreign senators.
 In 1309 through 1378, Rome became a desperate place due to the Babylonian captivity of the popes at Avignon.
-A heroic man by the name of Cola di Rienzi became a hero of the people as a result of his efforts to re-establish Rome institutions, and was made tribune in 1347.
+A man by the name of Cola di Rienzo became a hero of the people as a result of his efforts to re-establish Rome institutions, and was made tribune in 1347.

 Restoration of Papal Authority